 Higher levels of stress, well-being is affected.

 We have a number of physical items to support mental health available at Farm Safety Nova Scotia.
-You can request your mental health kit which includes a stress ball, ear plugs, tissue pack, nutrition sheets, an original poem and a breathing card by e-mailing info@farmsafetyns.ca.
+You can request your mental health kit which includes a stress ball, ear plugs, tissue pack, healthy eating resources, a poem on farmer resiliency, and a breathing card by e-mailing info@farmsafetyns.ca.

 Reach out.
 Get Help.
 Feel Better.

-The Farm Family Support Center is managed as a Member Assistance Program by Morneau Shepell.
-Farmers and their families have access to up to 3 hours of service per issue at no cost.
+The Farm Family Support Line is managed as an Employee Assistance Program by Telus Health.
+Farmers, their families and their employees have unlimited access to services at no cost.
 Services are supported by Farm Safety Nova Scotia.

 Call for confidential and immediate support 24/7/365.

-Learn more about our Farm Family Support Centre >
+Learn more about our Farm Family Support Line>

 Obtenga más información sobre nuestro Centro de apoyo para familias agrícolas>